Asha Parekh: Artistry and legacy

 Parekh is regarded as one of the most accomplished actors of Hindi cinema.
 In 2022, she was placed in Outlook Indias "75 Best Bollywood Actresses" list.
-One of the highest paid of late 1960s to early 1970s, Parekh appeared in Box Office Indias "Top Actresses" list seven times, from 1966 to 1972 and topped the list twice (1967–1968).
+One of the highest paid of late 1960s to early 1970s, Parekh appeared in Box Office Indias "Top Actresses" list seven times, from 1966 to 1972 and topped the list thrice (1967–1969).
 In 2022, at 53rd International Film Festival of India, a retrospective was organised in her honour, where three of her films were screened.
 In her honour, Parekh's hand-print was unveiled at Walk of the Stars at Bandra Bandstand.

 Farhana Farook of Filmfare said that "she's undeniably distinct from her peers" and noted, "Asha Parekh has gone way beyond the paradigm of stardom and its engulfing halo.
 She's a woman of many shades and much substance."
 Gautam Chintamani of Firstpost termed Parekh as "one of the biggest film stars to grace the silver screen".
 Outlook India noted, "Parekh was famed for her electrifying dance moves and the films that resulted from them."
 The Statesman noted, "Parekh earned the epithet of Bollywood's "jubilee girl" with her string of hits in the Hindi film industry's golden era."
 Arushi Jain of The Indian Express noted, "Parekh was associated with adjectives like effervescent, fashionista, cheerful, dancer and glamour girl.
 She struggled a lot to graduate from a conventional Bollywood heroine to one of the most sought after leading ladies of the 1960s with unconventional roles."